tinohertlein/kata-marsrover-typescript/README.md

 The state is represented as a position and a direction, joined by colons to form a string.
 For example: a rover whose state is 2:3:W is at position (2,3), facing west.

-If the rover encountered an obstacle on its way, it stops before the obstacle and returns with an error, indicated by an 'Err:' prefixed to the state.
+If the rover encountered an obstacle on its way, the rover stops in front of the obstacle and returns with an error, indicated by an 'Err:' prefixed to the state.

 ### Examples